Spondycode/spondydev.github.io/_posts/2017-01-01-advanced-examples.md

 On the other hand Neovim gives me the assistance where I might need it and provides lots of keyboard tricks whic I miss if I edit text in anything else.

+Still have to touch the mouse from time to time but I can do so much with just the keyboard.
+So much more efficient.